CoolCoderCarl/butler/README.md

 `butler.exe combine --source /path/to/dir/ --target ALL --ext DOCX`
 Combine files in target dir according theirs extensions.
 From `--source` get path to directory where the combination will be processed.
 From `--target` get new directory name where the files will be moved.
-Default *ALL*.
 From `--ext` get extension for filter files and combine only them.
-Default *DOCX*.

 ## Golang version